<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1526774045083360&amp;ev=PageView&amp;noscript=1">

 You can have the most organized warehouse in the world, but if you aren't tracking your performance, you're flying blind.
 Measuring your success isn't just about crunching numbers; it's about understanding what’s working and where you have room to improve.
 By focusing on a few key performance indicators (KPIs), you can get a clear, data-backed picture of your warehouse's health.
 These metrics show you how efficiently you're moving products, how happy your customers are, and how your inventory management directly impacts your bottom line.
 Think of them as your warehouse's report card, helping you make smarter decisions about everything from purchasing to order fulfillment.
 Let's look at the essential metrics every physical goods business should be tracking.

-Inventory turnover and carrying costs
+Tracking inventory turnover and carrying costs

 Your inventory turnover ratio tells you how many times you sell and replace your entire stock over a specific period.
 A higher number is generally better, as it means products aren't sitting on your shelves collecting dust.
 This directly ties into your carrying costs, which is the total expense of holding unsold inventory.
 These costs include storage fees, insurance, labor, and potential losses from damage or obsolescence.
 Good warehouse management helps you spend less on storage and keeps your supply chain running smoothly.
 By tracking both turnover and carrying costs, you can strike the right balance between having enough stock to meet demand and avoiding the financial drain of excess inventory.

-Order accuracy and fulfillment time
+Measuring order accuracy and fulfillment time

 How often do you ship the wrong item?
 How long does it take for an order to get from your warehouse to your customer's doorstep?
 These questions are answered by two critical metrics: order accuracy and fulfillment time.
 A well-organized warehouse means orders are sent out faster and with fewer mistakes, which is fundamental to keeping customers happy.
 When you know exactly what's in stock and where it is, your team can pick and pack orders quickly and correctly.
 Tracking these KPIs helps you pinpoint bottlenecks in your fulfillment process and identify training opportunities, ensuring your customers get what they ordered, on time, every time.

-Stockout rates and customer satisfaction
+Connecting stockout rates to customer satisfaction

 Nothing disappoints a customer more than finding out the product they want is out of stock.
 Your stockout rate measures how often this happens.
 While a zero percent stockout rate is nearly impossible, keeping it low is crucial for customer retention and protecting your revenue.
 High stockout rates lead to lost sales and can push loyal customers toward your competitors.
 Regularly checking your stock levels and using accurate data helps prevent you from accidentally selling items you don't have.
 Monitoring this metric allows you to refine your forecasting and safety stock levels, ensuring you can consistently meet customer demand without overstocking.